AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         AliyunTransitionEffectFade: the fade transition.
     ```

-    **Note:** If you are familiar with OpenGL Shading Language, you can use transitionParam and customShader to customize transition settings.
+    **Note:** If you are familiar with Open Graphics Library \(OpenGL\) Shading Language, you can use transitionParam and customShader to customize transition settings.

     When you create an AliyunImporter instance, you can run the following sample code to add a transition effect to the video clip: